EOSIO/EEPs/EEPS/eep-8.md

 ## Specification

-I leave a more precise specification to the B1 team or other developers.
+I leave a more precise specification to the B1 team or other developers with more detailed insights into the implementation of the permission structure.